These Were The Ten Worst Performing Mega-Cap Stocks In Q1 2022

 Meta Platforms (-35%)

 Founded in 2004 and headquartered in Menlo Park, Calif., this company develops and operates social media apps, including Facebook, Instagram, Messenger, WhatsApp and more.
 Its shares are down over 36% year-to-date and over 25% in the last one year.
 Meta Platforms Inc (NASDAQ:FB) shares are currently trading over $215, and it has a 52-week range of $185.82 and $384.33.
-The company reported revenue of over $115 billion in 2021.7 ESG Stocks that are Leading the Way to a Better World
+The company reported revenue of over $115 billion in 2021.7 Manufacturing Stocks That Will Overcome Current Difficulties

 .